ghapsara/guruhhapsara.dev/src/content/2022-08-29-elasticsearch-disaster-recovery-mode/index.md

 tags:
   - elasticsearch
   - disaster-recovery
 description: I bring you an experience of wiping out years of elasticsearch cluster data and how a restore was possible in play with elasticsearch builtin tools.
-You would admire how well designed and built this software is by what it brings to counteract failures.
+You would admire how delicate and robust elasticsearch is by just hovering at a glimpse of what it brings to counteract failures.
 ---

 This time I broke an elasticsearch cluster that was actively used for developments.